-- a.
-Characteristics of Category I wetlands are as follows: - i.
-Represent a unique or rare wetland - ii.
-Are more sensitive to disturbance than most wetlands; or - iii.
-Are relatively undisturbed and contain ecological attributes that are impossible to replace within a human lifetime; and - iv.
-Provide a high level of function. - b.
-Category I wetlands are: - i.
-Alkali wetlands; or - ii.
-Wetlands that are identified by scientists of the Washington Natural Heritage Program as high quality wetlands; or
+ii.
+Are more sensitive to disturbance than most wetlands; or

+iii.
+Are relatively undisturbed and contain ecological attributes that are impossible to replace within a human lifetime; and iv.
+Provide a high level of function.

+b.
+Category I wetlands are:

+i.
+Alkali wetlands; or
-- iii.
-Bogs; or

-- iv.
-Mature and old-growth forested wetlands over 1⁄4 acre with slow-growing trees; or

-- v.
-Forests with stands of aspen; and

-- vi.
-Wetlands that perform many functions very well (scores of seventy points or more).

-- 2. Category II.
+ii.
+Wetlands that are identified by scientists of the Washington Natural Heritage Program as high quality wetlands; or iii.
+Bogs; or iv.
+Mature and old-growth forested wetlands over 1⁄4 acre with slow-growing trees; or Forests with stands of aspen; and v.
+Wetlands that perform many funcvi. tions very well (scores of seventy points or more).
+2. Category II.

-- a.
 Characteristics.
-These wetlands are difficult, though not impossible to replace, and provide high levels of some functions.

-- b.
-Category II wetlands are:

-- i.
-Forested wetlands in the flood-plains of rivers; or

-- ii.
-Mature and old-growth forested wetlands over 1⁄4 acre with fast-growing trees; or

-- iii.
-Vernal pools; and

-- iv.
-Wetlands that perform functions well (scores between fifty-one and sixty-nine points)

-- 3. Category III.
+These wetlands are a. difficult, though not impossible to replace, and provide high levels of some functions. b.
+Category II wetlands are: Forested wetlands in the floodi. plains of rivers; or ii.
+Mature and old-growth forested wetlands over 1⁄4 acre with fast-growing trees; or iii.
+Vernal pools; and iv.
+Wetlands that perform functions well (scores between fifty-one and sixty-nine points) 3.
+Category III.

-- a.
 Characteristics.
-Wetlands having a moderate level of function which do not satisfy Category I, II, or IV criteria.

-- b.
-Category III wetlands are:

-- (i) Vernal pools that are isolated;
+Wetlands having a moda. erate level of function which do not satisfy Category I, II, or IV criteria.
+Category III wetlands are: b. (i) Vernal pools that are isolated; and (ii) Wetlands with a moderate level of functions (scores between thirty--fifty points).
+4. Category IV. a.
+Characteristics.
+These are wetlands with the lowest level of function but still provide functions that warrant protection.
+Often the low function is because they have been heavily disturbed.
+Replacement of these wetlands can sometimes provide improved function. b.
+Category IV wetlands have a function score of less than thirty.
+5. Date of Wetland Rating.
+Wetland rating categories shall be applied as the wetland exists on the date gories shall be applied as the wetland exists on the date of adoption of the rating system by the local government, as the wetland naturally changes thereafter, or as the wetland changes in accordance with permitted activities.
+Wetland rating categories shall not change due to illegal modifications.